-Cathy Park Hong’s book of creative nonfiction, Minor Feelings, was published in Spring 2020 by One World/Random House (US) and Profile Books (UK).
+Cathy Park Hong’s New York Times bestselling book of creative nonfiction, Minor Feelings: An Asian American Reckoning, was published in Spring 2020 by One World/Random House and Profile Books (UK).
+Minor Feelings was a Pulitzer Prize finalist, won the National Book Critics Circle Award for autobiography, and earned her recognition on TIME’s 100 Most Influential People of 2021 list.
 She is also the author of poetry collections Engine Empire, published in 2012 by W.W.
 Norton, Dance Dance Revolution, chosen by Adrienne Rich for the Barnard Women Poets Prize, and Translating Mo'um.
 Hong is the recipient of the Windham-Campbell Prize, the Guggenheim Fellowship, and a National Endowment for the Arts Fellowship.
-Her prose and poetry have been published in The New York Times, New Republic, the Guardian, Paris Review, Poetry, and elsewhere.
-She is the poetry editor of the New Republic and is a full professor at Rutgers-Newark University.
+Her prose and poetry have been published in The New York Times, The New Republic, The Guardian, Paris Review, Poetry, and elsewhere.
+She is the poetry editor of The New Republic and is a full professor at Rutgers-Newark University.

 Cathy Park Hong

-Cathy Park Hong worked in the Kirby studio.
+Cathy Park Hong worked in the Van Zorn (formerly Kirby) studio.